Pistonite/botw-ist/packages/manual/src/action/equip.md

 ## Dropping Equipments from Inventory
-Use the <skyb>drop</skyb> command to drop equipments, which deletes the item in inventory, and spawn the item in overworld when the inventory is closed.
+Use the <skyb>drop</skyb> command to drop equipments, which deletes the item in inventory, and spawns the item in overworld when the inventory is closed.

 The game has a limitation on how many weapons can be dropped, but this is not implemented in the simulator.